-- Alberta Human Ecology and Home Economics Association

-- Alberta Institute of Agrologists

-- College of Alberta Professional Foresters

-- College of Dietitians of Alberta

-- Dietitians of Canada
+- Alberta Human Ecology and Home Economics Association (PHEc) - Alberta Institute of Agrologists (PAg) - College of Alberta Professional Foresters (RPF) - College of Dietitians of Alberta - Dietitians of Canada - Alberta Society of Professional Biologists (PBiol)

 Internship Program

 The Faculty of Agricultural, Life and Environmental Sciences offers an Internship Program (IP) for students in all programs.
 Through the IP, students have an opportunity to take their studies beyond the classroom and participate in an 8 to 16 month, full-time, competitively paid work placement.